White Paper: Mapping Digital Patient Experience Preferences and Expectations

 Unveiling Patient Digital Healthcare Needs and Expectations

-As a result of the affinity mapping process, 12 key criteria emerged as significant to patients in their digital healthcare experiences.
-These criteria ranged widely, encompassing various aspects of user interaction and satisfaction (Figure 1).
+As a result of the affinity mapping process, 12 key criteria emerged as significant to patients in their digital healthcare experiences.14 These criteria ranged widely, encompassing various aspects of user interaction and satisfaction (Figure 1).

 Patient_needs_affinity_map copy

 Each of these criteria was underscored by varying frequencies of mentions from the patients (Figure 1).
 This variation in emphasis provided us with valuable insights into how patients prioritize different aspects of their digital healthcare experience.
 Collectively, these criteria highlight the key themes that are most significant to patients, painting a clear picture of what truly matters to them in their digital healthcare interactions.
+These criteria also served as the basis for the Patient Experience (PX) Scale — a pioneering framework that uncovers the core principles of patients’ digital expectations and redefines what’s possible in digital healthcare.14

 In order to streamline our analysis and make our findings more actionable, we categorized these criteria into logical groupings (Figure 1).
 This categorization was guided by the nature of each criterion, ensuring that similar or related aspects were grouped together.
 This approach not only enhanced the clarity of our findings but also facilitated a more structured and focused discussion on how to address these patient preferences and challenges in designing and improving digital healthcare experiences.
 The criteria were grouped into categories as follows:

-• Category 1: Value:
+• Category 1: Impact:

 • Category 2: Simplicity